-Students whose primary language is not English must submit a TOEFL or IELTS score.
+If your primary language is not English, you must submit a TOEFL or IELTS score.

-For admission to Cornerstone University's Associate of Science in Human Services degree program, you must achieve one of the following minimum scores:
+For admission to Cornerstone's Associate of Science in Human Services degree program, you must achieve one of the following minimum scores:

 - Paper-based TOEFL test: 550